 Container Labels.
 Reagent containers, solvent containers, cylinders, and dewars shall have a legible Manufacturer's label.
 Day-use containers shall have a secondary label indicating material contained.
-Containers of Hazardous Waste for eventual collection shall be labeled with the hazardous chemical tags provided by EHS (See Appendix B).
-The date the first drop of liquid is added shall be listed.
+Containers for collection shall be labeled with the hazardous chemical tags provided by EHS (See Appendix B).
 Provide all information requested.
 Use full chemical names as well as the percentage of each category.
-Containers should be labeled with the material(s) it contains; all other marking should be made illegible/defaced.
+Containers should be labeled with the material it contains, all other marking should be made illegible.